Open-Source AI Infrastructure Lab

 TokenTrove

-Find recurring text patterns across millions of documents.
-N-gram chain discovery, file-level tracking, and parallel processing — shown here analysing 5,000+ FCC legal documents to surface the most common boilerplate phrases.
+Find recurring text patterns across millions of documents—n-gram chains, file-level tracking, and parallel processing.
+Shown here on 5,000+ FCC filings to surface common boilerplate.
 Built in Go + Fiber.

-Finds linked n-gram chains across thousands of files — not just single word frequencies, but multi-sentence recurring structures.
+Linked n-gram chains across thousands of files—not just word counts, but multi-sentence recurring structures.

-Same Go + Fiber stack as the rest of the OpenFluke ecosystem.
-Drop it into any server.
-MIT licensed.
+Same stack as the rest of OpenFluke.
+Drop it on any server.